Tuto: choosing the right size and dimension for your bicycle inner tube

 • Butyl inner tubes: Offer a good balance between strength, weight and cost.

-To find the ideal tube, consider three main criteria: wheel size, tire width and valve type.
-This information is usually indicated on the tire 's sidewall.
+To find the ideal inner tube, consider three main criteria: wheel size, tire width and valve type.
+This information is usually indicated on the tire sidewall.
 Make sure the valve you choose is compatible with your rim and pump.
 Inner tube materials, such as butyl, latex or aerothan, also influence weight, strength, sealing and comfort.

 More cycling tips?